 100 Days Challenge brings additional support for homelessness

-While SJSU Cares has worked with the Bill Wilson Center (BWC) in the past our joint 100 Days Challenge in collaboration with Santa Clara County organizations positioned the BWC to make a greater impact to reduce homelessness.
+SJSU Cares worked with the Bill Wilson Center (BWC) in a joint 100 Days Challenge in collaboration with Santa Clara County organizations to make a greater impact to reduce homelessness.
 During the time of the Challenge the county helped house or keep housed 134 college-engaged youth.
 If you need assistance, the help is still out there.

 Get assistance for someone in need